binghamtonuniversity-cs110/template-lab01-loops/README.md

 Let’s try the `goto` method.
 Experiment with the method to make sure you understand the coordinate system of the screen.
 Try it yourself by choosing random numbers for your `goto`.
 Test all combinations (4) of positive and negative x and y coordinates.

 Now we can put the two previous programs together to complete our plot.
+Write a complete program that does the following:
+* Create and set up the turtle and the screen.
+* Write a function that uses a loop to draw a sine curve by iterating the angle from 0 to 360.
+    * Generate the sine value for each angle.
+    * Move the turtle to that position (leave a line behind).
+* Call your function from your main()

-Write a complete program that does the following __:no_entry_sign: This will not produce the expected result.
+__:warning: This will not produce the expected result.
 That is intentional.__:

 __Show your TA your code.__